Family Dentist Quincy, MA

 40% of people over the age of 65 do not have all of their teeth.
 Don't be a statistic, come see us!
 Read more

-We treat adults, children, and seniors at Premier Dental of Quincy and Milton.
+We treat adults, children, and seniors at Core Dental Group and Implants Center.
 Each age group requires a different approach due to dental needs and oral health changing with time.
 For example, with children the goal is to keep them comfortable and relaxed so that they will enjoy visiting our dentist office and be willing to come back.
 With children, we go as slowly as necessary to ensure that their appointments are pleasant.
 Additionally, we focus on keeping their teeth healthy and free from cavities.
 This often involves additional treatments to strengthen and protect their teeth as preventative measures.
 We know that it is far easier to keep a child's teeth healthy and free from cavities than to try and get them comfortable with a major dental treatment.
 If you have children, call (617) 982-1649 to schedule an appointment so that they can stay in good oral health as they grow.

 3 out of 4 people suffer from some form of gum disease.
 See your Family Dentist at least twice a year to keep your mouth as healthy as possible.
 Read more